Monday, April 24, 2017

 Yes, we are dangerously close to the whopping debt total that crippled the economy nine years ago, the after shocks of which are still resonating.
 Yet, the New York Fed expects household debt to reach its previous 2008 peak sometime this year.

 When you combine the national debt (aka, total public debt) with consumer debt and all other forms of debt, things become really freaky.

 Total credit market debt, which includes all forms of debt — financial sector debt, government debt (federal, state, local), household debt and corporate debt — has reached a staggering $66.1 trillion, according to the Federal Reserve’s latest Flow of Funds report.
 The total was $63.5 trillion at the end of 2015.

 According to the latest BEA revision, nominal 2016 GDP was $18.86 trillion, an increase of $632 billion from 2015.
 However, total credit grew by $2.511 trillion last year.
 In essence, $2.5 trillion of credit/debt was issued to achieve just $632 billion in economic growth.
 As Zero Hedge points out, that means it “cost” $4 in new debt to generate just $1 in new economic growth in 2016!

 For example, many economists and professors have long viewed a budget deficit of 3 percent as manageable and sustainable.
 Budget deficits are reflected as a percentage of gross domestic product.
 However, 3 percent of our $19 trillion GDP amounts to a $475 billion deficit.
-In other words, the government is now adding nearly $1 trillion to the debt every two years.
+In other words, utilizing this historic standard, the government is now adding nearly $1 trillion to the debt every two years.